Asalem

-Asalem (اسالم) (Note: Also romanized as Asālem) is a city in, and the capital of, Asalem District of Talesh County, Gilan province, in northwestern Iran.
+Asalem (اسالم) (Note: Also romanized as Asālem) is a city in, and the capital of, Asalem District in Talesh County, Gilan province, in northwestern Iran.
 The city also serves as the administrative center for Asalem Rural District.
+The village of Asalem was converted to a city in 2000.

 Demographics

 Language

 The Asalemi dialect is a variety of Talysh Linguistic composition of the city.

 Population

 At the time of the 2006 National Census, the city's population was 3,347 in 827 households.
-The following census in 2011 counted 10,040 people in 2,809 households.
+The following census in 2011 counted 10,040 people in 2,809 households by which time the villages of Nav-e Pain and Khalifabad were incorporated into the urban area.
 The 2016 census measured the population of the city as 10,720 people in 3,271 households.